How To Get Funded By A Decentralized Autonomous Organization

 Decide Which DAO to Work With

 It’s important to realize that DAOs are made up of humans who are interacting with technology.
-My Dash proposal was approved because people voted on it, not because a robot thought my ideas were good.
 Humans are still making the decisions within DAOs, so you need to focus on the social aspects of communities and figure out how you can become useful to a particular human community.

 Once you’ve decided which DAO you want to work with, join that community online and begin contributing right away.
 Don’t expect anything in return in the beginning.
 Be humble and try to figure out what that community needs and give it.
 People in that community will see that you’re a decent person and will have a favorable impression of you.
 Don’t be fake.
 People can see through that.
 Instead, give your gifts freely.
 You’ll be surprised how people will like interacting with you.
 So, if you don’t know where to start, here are some decentralized autonomous organizations that you can learn about: dash.org, steemit.com, ethereum.org.